cookie-information/temp_release/README.md

 ```

+To see a more complete implementation, please refer to the Example app and look for `CustomPopup.swift`
 ## Sending Consent to server manually

 If you want to send consent to the server, first you have to create `Consent` object which structure looks like this: